bgachara/bgachara.github.io/posts/postgres.md

   - Query planner and query executer.
   - Configuration and database metadata.
 - Type systems and UDF can be done in SQL, everything else needs to be done low level language like C.

+## HOT

+- Heap only Tuple
+  - This feature eliminates redundant index entries and allows the re-use of space taken by deleted or obselete tuples without performing a table-wide vacuum.
+  - It does this by allowing single-page vacuming, defragmentation.
+  - `page-inspect` with aws.
+- Pruning can happen before vacuuming.
+- Fillfactor, expressed as a percentage, 100 by default in Postgres.

+## Full Page Writes

+- Bring the full block into the WAL on update and then on change update each copy.
+- Checkpoint comes into frame here.
+- Helps overcome the 4k operating system block on recovery.
+- All changes WAL logged ->Logical decoding and replication.

+## Performance

+- Performance insights
+  - Measures database load to help you identify bottlenecks, intensive queries, adjustable timeframes, DB and OS metrics.
+- Enhanced monitoring
+  - Continued top level information about processes.
+- Cloudwatch
+  - Comparative tool.
+- Custom monitoring
+  - Regular snapshots of statistical data; SQL statements and objects statistics.
+  - Samples of database activity.
+  - Summary reports.
+  - Drill-down and historical analysis.
+  - Third-party tools.
+- pg_statsinfo, pgsentinel

+- Explicit Locking
+- Reusing Execution plans.

+- Queueing theory, Oracle performance pdf
+- Session sampling.
+- Wait events
+  - the database is waiting any time when its not running on the CPU.
+  - Start with active session summary(perf insights)
+  - Get the Top SQL and Top Wait Events.
+  - Explain analyze with buffers, IO, Timing
+  - Investigate STEP and WAIT taking the most time.